toliaqat/xenon-wiki/NodeSelectorService.md

 ```
 Notice the **target=ALL** parameter

-If you want DCP to route your request (GET, PATCH, etc) to a node that the path/link hashes to, use target=KEY_HASH:
+If you want Xenon to route your request (GET, PATCH, etc) to a node that the path/link hashes to, use target=KEY_HASH:
 ```
 curl "http://192.168.1.27:8000/core/node-selectors/default/forwarding?path=/core/management/process-log&target=KEY_HASH"
 ```